Workshops & Consultation

 Please review our Collaborative Workshop page for details and to submit your request as early as possible.

 In some cases, individuals or units/organizations can benefit from a conversation instead of or in addition to a workshop.
-Our staff is happy to meet in-person or speak by phone/email, to discuss specific situations or general approaches for greater inclusion.
-We can connect you to useful on- or off-campus resources (eg, DU's new campus expert search, Connect), consider whether/ what trainings might be effective, suggest possible proactive/ reactive steps, and more.
+Our staff is happy to meet in-person or speak by phone/Zoom, to discuss specific situations or general approaches for greater inclusion.
+We can connect you to useful on- or off-campus resources, consider whether/ what trainings might be effective, suggest possible proactive/ reactive steps, and more.
 Contact us at email@example.com with questions.

 Additional Campus Resources

-Please check our page outlining the various campus offices who offer diversity, equity and inclusion opportunities.
+Visit the DU DEI Portal for all-campus resources and other key campus offices who offer diversity, equity and inclusion opportunities.